BrandonXu6106/obsidianpublish/content/thoughts/Autoencoders.md

   - CPSC340
 ---

 Autoencoders are neural networks with same input and output.
-They are [[latent-factor model|latent-factor models]]
+They are [[latent-factor model|latent-factor models](latent-factor%20model.md)

 Architecture:

 - Includes a bottleneck layer: with dimension $k$ smaller than input $d$.
 - First layers “encode” the input into bottleneck.
 - Last layers “decode” the bottleneck into a (hopefully valid) input
-  - Can be used as a [[generative models|generative model]]!
+  - Can be used as a [[generative models|generative model](generative%20models.md)!

 Applications